alexandraachim/resizing-images/README.md

     npm run start:dev
 _
+Use Postman for:
 Upload your first image:
     1. Open Postman:
     2. POST to : http://localhost:3000/task
-    3. Chose body - form-data - file (file) and Select files Send Request.
+    3. Chose body - form-data - file (file) and Select files.
+(You have some example in input folder in this project) Send Request.

 Get data: